Skip to main content

 • Listed building exemption - When changes would unacceptably alter the building

-Exemptions last for 5 years and must be registered.
+Exemptions are registered on the PRS Exemptions Register and generally last 5 years.
 Learn more: EPC Exemptions for Landlords Explained.

 Getting a New EPC

 If your current EPC is expired (over 10 years old) or you've made improvements, you'll need a new assessment.
-EPCs typically cost £60-120 and take 45-60 minutes.
+EPCs typically cost £60-120 and take 45-60 minutes — see how much an EPC costs for prices by property type and region.

 Next Steps